Cardinals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-JP Sears will take the mound for the Oakland Athletics aiming to shut down Tommy Edman and the St. Louis Cardinals on Monday at 7:45 PM ET.
+Dakota Hudson gets the nod for the St. Louis Cardinals on Tuesday at Busch Stadium against Zack Gelof and the Oakland Athletics.
+First pitch is at 7:45 PM ET for the second game of a three-game series.

-The Cardinals are -210 moneyline favorites for this matchup with the Athletics (+170).
-The total for the contest is set at 8.5 runs.
+The Cardinals have been listed as -225 moneyline favorites for this matchup with the Athletics (+185).
+The total is 9 runs for this game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.